 WHAT IS A UCC-1 FINANCING STATEMENT AND IS IT A LIEN ON MY HOME?

 We secure your Solar Loan through a lien on the solar equipment itself by filing a UCC-1, or Uniform Commercial Code Financing Statement, and county fixture filing.
-The filings are not a lien against your home, so we do not hold any formal position in your home (first, second, or otherwise).
-You will, however, find a UCC-1 fixture filing on the title of your property.
-We file UCC-1 and county fixture filings to protect our rights as the financier of the system.
-If for whatever reason your mortgage on the real property forecloses on your home, the UCC-1 filing protects our security interest in the system, while preventing your mortgage lender from taking ownership of it.
+The filings are not a lien against your home, so we do not hold any interest in your home (first, second, or otherwise).
+You will, however, find a UCC-1 fixture filing in the state and county records for your property.
+However it specifically states it is a lien against the solar system only.
+We file and record the UCC-1 to protect our rights as the financier of the system.
+It protects our security interest in the system, against any other lenders, creditors or buyers who might try to claim otherwise.